viavansi/cli-tools/script/Docker_tests/LinuxCompiler/README.md

 # How to use the image
-NOTE: Compilation doesn't work for some reason; however, the steps followed to compile (written below; take a look!)
+NOTE: Compilation doesn't work for some reason; fails while building.
+However, the steps followed to compile (written below; take a look!)
 I believe are not wrong.
-Need further investigation.
+Needs further investigation.
 ## Build your project

 First, you'll need to build the docker image.
 For that, cd to the directory containing the dockerfile and use the following command (you should give a `<name>` to your image):